jonjamz/blaze-forms/README.md

 About
 -----

-Build reactive, validated forms *the way you need them to be*.
+Build custom reactive, validated forms *in minutes*.
+No gimmicks.

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 This package provides you with two **template factories** that take simple templates that you create and turn them into robust form components.
-Components can be used alone, but their real power comes from being *used together*.
+Components can be used alone, but their real power comes from being used together.

 Install
 -------